Our companies are backed by the Best Pick Guarantee. Call one today!

 Wood-burning stoves have been around for a long time.
 In fact, wood stoves first came into use in the 1500s.
 Today, they’re used to heat homes all over the world.
-In the US, they’re most commonly found in areas that experience cold winters, though their improved efficiency over the years has made them appealing for homeowners who simply want an alternative to a traditional gas or electric furnace.

-How do Wood-Burning Stoves Work?
+How Do Wood-Burning Stoves Work?

 Wood stoves are made of cast iron, stone, or steel.
 They burn wood, as the name indicates.
 Wood stoves have the following components: